-The Risk Management Committee which currently consists Mr. Jaruwat Traithavil as Chairman of the Risk Management Committee Mr. Monrak Saengsastra Mr.Maruth Saengsastra and Miss Somruthai Boonyarit as members.
-The scope of duties of Risk Management Committee, the board of directors have set According to the Risk Management Committee charter under the Enterprise wide risk management framework.
+The board of directors of Dynasty Ceramic Public Company Limited realizes the importance of risk management of the organization.
+Therefore, it has appointed a Risk Management Committee consisting of 4 members: Mr. Jaruwat Traithavil as the chairman, Mr. Monrak Saengsastra, Mr. Maruth Saengsastra and Ms. Somruthai Boonyarit as members.
+For the scope of the Risk Management Committee, the board of directors has determined that it is in accordance with the Risk Management Committee Charter under the framework of risk management throughout the organization.